fabpot-graveyard/yaml/doc/01-Usage.markdown

 to parse YAML strings (`sfYamlParser`), and the other to dump a PHP array to a YAML string (`sfYamlDumper`).

-On top of these two core classes, the main `sfYAML` class acts as a thin wrapper and simplifies common uses.
+On top of these two core classes, the main `sfYaml` class acts as a thin wrapper and simplifies common uses.

 Reading YAML Files